spack/spack-tutorial/tutorial_buildsystems.rst

 It is quite important to declare all the dependencies of a Python package.
-Spack can "activate" Python packages to prevent the user from having to load each dependency module explictly.
+Spack can "activate" Python packages to prevent the user from having to load each dependency module explicitly.
 If a dependency is missed, Spack will be unable to properly activate the package and it will cause an issue.
 To learn more about extensions go to `spack extensions <https://spack.readthedocs.io/en/latest/basic_usage.html#cmd-spack-extensions>`_.